 Manage your screen’s blue light

-Use a blue light filter or wear blue light blocking glasses to minimize eye strain.
-Most devices have a “night mode” which can be used as a way to decrease your blue light exposure and improve your comfort while using screens.
+Don’t forget to check your device and see what you can modify in its settings.
+Most devices have a “night mode” which can be used as a way to decrease your blue light exposure and improve comfort while using screens.

-Have good lighting when on screens
+Use good lighting when on screens

 Take regular breaks